frickm/dustingetz.github.com/_drafts/monads.md

 This is called the error-monad.
 Are you starting to see the pattern?

 Monads are a design pattern for composing functions who need plumbing to fit together.
 Monads are defined as a pair of functions, `bind` and `unit`, which work together to wrap and unwrap values.
 A "monadic value" is the wrapped value (the error tuple, here) and a "monadic function" is a function which returns a monadic value (returns an error tuple).
+This is why `bind` uses the naming convention `mval` and `mf`.

 Note that we didn't specifiy `unit` for the maybe-monad - this is because python objects are already nullable, so the values don't need to be wrapped.
 Formally we could say `def unit(x): return x`, otherwise known as the identity function.

+Monads let us think about functions that require plumbing as if they didn't have any plumbing.
+Its interesting that almost all of the code complexity in an enterprise business application, is plumbing. hmmmm.
+Lets see how deep the rabbit hole goes.

+## seq monad

+Suppose a person has multiple accounts at multiple banks, and we want to know their loan eligibility for each.
+Lets extend our API to support this.
+To make things simpler, lets forget about error handling for now.

+    def get_banks(name):
+        if name == "Irek": return ["Bank of America", "Chase"] elif name == "John": return ["PNC Bank", "Wells Fargo"] elif name == "Alex": return ["TD Bank"]
+        else: return []

+    def get_accounts(bank, name):
+        if   name == "Irek" and bank == "Bank of America": return [1, 2]
+        elif name == "Irek" and bank == "Chase": return [3] elif name == "John" and bank == "PNC Bank": return [4] elif name == "John" and bank == "Wells Fargo": return [5, 6]
+        elif name == "Alex" and bank == "TD Bank": return [7, 8]
+        else: return []

+    def get_balance(bank, account):
+        return 250000

+    def qualified_amount(balance):
+        if balance > 200000: return balance
+        else: return 0

+and here's how we use the API.
+Note, we aren't using monads, this is just a python list comprehension.

+    def get_loan_amount(name):
+        return [ qualified_amount(get_balance(bank, account))
+            for bank in get_banks(name)
+            for account in get_accounts(bank, name) ]

+    names = ["Irek", "John", "Alex", "Fred"]
+    loans = map(get_loan_amount, names)
+    for name, loan in zip(names, loans):
+        print "%s: %s" % (name, loan)

+output:

+    Irek: [250000, 250000, 250000]
+    John: [250000, 250000, 250000]
+    Alex: [250000, 250000]
+    Fred: []

+so, that works just fine, but what about errors?
+Fred doesn't have any bank accounts, but if our API returns error tuples like we used earlier, our sexy list comprehension doesn't have the plumbing to handle error tuples.
+Lets see what all the error handling plumbing looks like:

+API first:

+    def success(val): return val, None
+    def error(why): return None, why

+    def get_banks(name):
+        if name == "Irek": return success(["Bank of America", "Chase"]) elif name == "John": return success(["PNC Bank", "Wells Fargo"]) elif name == "Alex": return success(["TD Bank"])
+        else: return error("No bank associated with name %s" % name)

+    def get_accounts(bank, name):
+        if   name == "Irek" and bank == "Bank of America": return success([1, 2])
+        elif name == "Irek" and bank == "Chase": return success([3]) elif name == "John" and bank == "PNC Bank": return success([4]) elif name == "John" and bank == "Wells Fargo": return success([5, 6])
+        elif name == "Alex" and bank == "TD Bank": return success([7, 8])
+        else: return error("No account associated with (%s, %s)" % (bank, name))

+    def get_balance(bank, account):
+        return 250000 #TODO abstract this datamodel to have better data

+    def qualified_amount(balance):
+        if balance > 200000: return success(balance)
+        else: return error("Insufficient funds for loan, current balance is %s" % balance)

+now the business logic.
+Remember, this is not a monadic implementation, we want to use error codes and see what the pluming looks like for the naive implementation.

+    def get_val(m_val): return m_val[0]
+    def get_error(m_val): return m_val[1]

+    def get_loan(name):

+        m_banks = get_banks(name)
+        if get_error(m_banks):
+            return m_banks
+        banks = get_val(m_banks)

+        for bank in banks:
+            m_accounts = get_accounts(bank, name)
+            if get_error(m_accounts):
+                return m_accounts
+            accounts = get_val(m_accounts)

+            for account in accounts:
+                return qualified_amount(get_balance(bank, account))

+    names = ["Irek", "John", "Alex", "Fred"]
+    loans = map(get_loan, names)
+    for name, loan in zip(names, loans):
+        print "%s: %s" % (name, loan)

+output:

+    Irek: (250000, None)
+    John: (250000, None)
+    Alex: (250000, None)
+    Fred: (None, 'No bank associated with name Fred')

+Side note: it took me about 45 minutes to build a working `get_loan`.
+I kept getting lost in the error code, whether i'm looking at a list of tuples or a list of values, and what do i do if only one of the values failed but the others are valid.

+That damn plumbing, we took a nice 3 line list comprehension, and adding rigorous error handling turned everything crappy & confusing.
+When we start to see excessive plubming, we should reach for monads.

-##monadic function doesn't care which monad it's using
+## monadic function doesn't care which monad it's using

-lets define `mmap` which knows about the monadic plumbing:
+lets define `m_map` which knows about the monadic plumbing:

-    def mmap(mf, mvs):
+    def m_map(mf, mvals):
-        return map(lambda x: bind(x, mf), mvs)
+        return map(lambda x: bind(x, mf), mvals)

-    names = ["Irek", "John", "Alex", "Nick", "Fake"] mNames = map(unit, names)
+    names = ["Irek", "John", "Alex", "Nick", "Fake"] m_names = map(unit, names)
-    mDecisions = mmap(name_qualifies_for_loan, mNames)
+    m_decisions = m_map(name_qualifies_for_loan, m_names)

-    for name, mDecision in zip(names, mDecisions):
+    for name, m_decision in zip(names, m_decisions):
-        print "%s: %s" % (name, mDecision)
+        print "%s: %s" % (name, m_decision)

 `mmap` knows about bind, but it doesn't care which `bind` we're using.
 This version of `mmap` will work with ANY monadic function, whether we're using the maybe-monad, the error-monad, or any other monad.
 The specific behavior of the monad is abstracted behind the `bind` and `unit` functions.
 If we write the code such that a different `bind` is in scope, `mmap` still works.
-Monads let us think about functions that require plumbing as if they didn't have any plumbing.

-Its interesting that almost all of the code complexity in an enterprise business application, is plumbing. hmmmm.

-##monads can be combined
+## monads can be combined

 - change error monad to not short circuit (maybe monad does that), and then compose the monads to combine them
 - need python way to abstract away which monad we're "inside" of

-###references
+## cont-m

+- make the bank API asynchronous, but keep composability

+## TODO

+I'm not sure where to go after that, and how to integrate this story with monad transformers. is there a use case for cont-m here? what benefit might we get from that, parallelism? laziness? falling back when a low-level error (like connection interrupted) occurs? state-monad for when the bank wants to know if someone is asking other banks for a loan? i'll want to compare the monadic code to traditional versions with only first-order functions, to demonstrate (or not!) that the monadic code leads to writing better code faster with less bugs.

+## references

 - http://www.intensivesystems.net/tutorials/monads_101.html